TokenChingy/_api/README.md

 ### Foreword

 \_api came about due to sheer curiosity.
 It's important to understand however, \_api was not built for large-scale applications, it's underlying database layer [LowDB](https://github.com/typicode/lowdb) is built on pure JSON objects for storage and [Lodash](https://lodash.com) for parsing.
 This doesn't mean that \_api isn't worth your time, the biggest positive that I see with \_api is the sheer simplicity of both the concept and the code written thereby simplifying development and maintenance.

+**A word on updates,** As much as I'd love to work on this every day, I have to be an adult.
+So between Monday and Friday updates will be sparse.

 ### Features